MTCMarkFranco/MTCMarkFranco/README.md

 - 👋 Hi, I’m @MTCMarkFranco
-- 👀 I’m interested in Writing code, Building solutions
+- 👀 I’m interested in writing code, building solutions, and security automation.
-- 🌱 I’m currently learning asp.net core function extensions
+- 🌱 I’m currently contributing to asp.net core function extensions.
-- 💞️ I’m looking to collaborate on Team Development
+- 💞️ I’m looking to collaborate on Microsoft Teams Development.
-- 📫 How to reach me: mark.franco@microsoft.com
+- 📫 How to reach me: mark.franco@microsoft.com.

 <!---
 MTCMarkFranco/MTCMarkFranco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.